mongodb/specifications/source/compression/OP_COMPRESSED.rst

-Clients that want to compress their messages need to send a list of the algorithms - in the order they are specified in the client configuration - that they are willing to support to the server during the initial isMaster call.
+Clients that want to compress their messages need to send a list of the algorithms - in the order they are specified in the client configuration - that they are willing to support to the server during the initial handshake call.
 For example, a client wishing to compress with the snappy algorithm, should send::

-    { isMaster: 1, ... , compression: [ "snappy" ] }
+    { hello: 1, ... , compression: [ "snappy" ] }

 The server will respond with the intersection of its list of supported compressors and the client's.
 For example, if the server had both snappy and